| bc |

 ships in the Pacific.
 This turns out to be the work of a

-group of nazis, based on an island stronghold.
+group of Nazis, based on an island stronghold.
 How will

 Simon and Alan destroy this group of saboteurs?